-For example, did you know that Peruvian cuisine is on the rise while artisan cheese isn’t as popular as it once was?
-Or did you have any idea that jackfruit is trending while bitter melon is so last year?
+For example, did you know that Peruvian cuisine was on the rise, while artisan cheese wasn’t as popular as it once was?
+Or did you have any idea that jackfruit was trending for 2018, while bitter melon was thought to be so last year?

 The National Restaurant Association compiled the data by surveying 700 American Culinary Federation members in 2017 and asking them to rate over 100 items as 2018’s predicted “hot trend,” “yesterday’s news,” or “perennial favorite,” respectively.
 Take a look back at what they deemed the top food trends of 2018, and see how many of them you’ve tried yourself over this year.

 New Cuts of Meat

 Traditional cuts such as the ribeye, T-bone, and filet are officially a thing of the past.
-Now it’s all about the shoulder tender, oyster steak, Vegas Strip Steak, and Merlot cut.
-Looks like you’ll need to avoid The Grilling Mistake That’s Making You Sick come the new year.
+Now, it’s all about the shoulder tender, oyster steak, Vegas Strip Steak, and Merlot cut.

-House-made condiments—ketchup, mustard, mayonnaise—will be giving Heinz a run for their money in 2018.
+House-made condiments—like ketchup, mustard, and mayonnaise—gave Heinz a run for their money in 2018.

 Street Food-Inspired Dishes

-There’s a time and place for fine dining, but in 2018, street food staples such as tempura, kabobs, dumplings, and pupusas are poised to reign supreme.
+There’s a time and place for fine dining, but in 2018, street food staples such as tempura, kabobs, dumplings, and pupusas reigned supreme.

 Ethnic-Inspired Breakfast Items

-While waffles and omelets will always be accepted breakfast foods, next year, ethnic-inspired breakfast items will have their chance to shine.
+While waffles and omelets will always be accepted breakfast foods, ethnic-inspired breakfast items had their chance to shine.
 Think: chorizo-scrambled eggs and coconut milk pancakes.

-With mounting concern about about the environment, it should come as no surprise that sustainable seafood is slated to be a hot trend in 2018.
+With mounting concern about the environment, it should come as no surprise that sustainable seafood was slated to be a hot trend in 2018.

 Healthful Kids’ Meals

-Happy Meals may be one of the most popular fast food items of all time, but 2018 is the year for healthy entrees for kids.
+Happy Meals may be one of the most popular fast food items of all time, but 2018 was the year for healthy entrees for kids.

 Vegetable Carb Substitutes

-We’ve seen the emergence of cauliflower rice, and zoodles (zucchini noodles) already, but it looks like we’ll be meeting more veggie carb substitutes next year, as this trend is on the rise.
+We’ve seen the emergence of cauliflower rice, and zoodles (zucchini noodles) already, but there were more veggie carb substitutes this year, as this trend was on the rise.

 Authentic Ethnic Cuisine